The group made it up the basement stairs when they heard a faint clicking sound.

 ---

-The restaurant was loud and warm, thick with the smell of charcoal and sesame oil.
+The restaurant was loud and warm.
+It smelled like charcoal and sesame oil.

-Hyeon-ju sat across from Woo-jin, Joe beside her.
-The grill sat cold and empty in the center of the table.
-Geon-woo had gone to fetch the meat from the buffet counter.
+Hyeon-ju sat across from Woo-jin with Joe beside her.
+The grill was cold in the center of the table.
+Geon-woo went to get the meat from the buffet counter.

 "How long have you known Geon-woo?"
 Hyeon-ju asked.

 Woo-jin leaned back.
-"I don't think that really matters, honestly.
-Knowing someone a long time doesn't automatically make them your friend."
+"I don't think that matters.
+Knowing someone a long time does not make them your friend."

 Hyeon-ju nodded.

-"What matters more is whether your paths have run in the same direction.
-Even a short conversation can give you a real understanding of someone."
-He paused, turning his glass in his hand.
-"It's like boxing.
+"What matters is if your paths go in the same direction.
+A short conversation can tell you everything about someone."
+He turned his glass in his hand.
+"It is like boxing.
 You trade punches and you learn who the other person is.
-One hit — 'so that's the kind of life you've lived.'
-Another one back — 'well, this is how I lived, you punk.'"
+One hit tells you the kind of life they lived.
+You hit back and show them your own life."
 He smiled.
-"Everything's in there.
-Who you are, what you've been through."
+"Everything is in there.
+Who you are and what you have been through."

 "Met them before joining.
 We used to go to the same restaurant."

-Woo-jin's smile faded slightly.
+Woo-jin's smile faded.
 "Smile Capital bastards destroyed it."

 Hyeon-ju was quiet for a moment.
-"Sounds like we were all destined to run into Smile Capital."
+"Sounds like we were all destined to run into them."
 She looked at Joe.
 "What did you do before this?
 Military?"

 Joe smiled faintly.
 "You could say that.
-I was a boxer too, like those two.
-Retired at twenty-two.
+I was a boxer too.
+Retired at twenty-one.
 Parkinsonism."

-Geon-woo came back and set two full plates of meat down on the table.
+Geon-woo came back and set two plates of meat on the table.
 "They had pork belly and beef brisket.
-Grabbed both."
+I grabbed both."

 Woo-jin's eyes lit up.
 "Good call."

-Geon-woo laid the first pieces onto the grill.
+Geon-woo laid the first pieces of meat onto the grill.
 The fat hit the heat and started to spit and sizzle.
-He adjusted the pieces with his tongs, watching the edges carefully.
+He watched the edges carefully with his tongs.

-"So," Geon-woo said, not looking up from the grill.
+"So," Geon-woo said while looking at the grill.
 "Are you and President Choi related?"

 Hyeon-ju looked at him.
 "That came out of nowhere."

-"I've been curious since the beginning, Juju."
-Woo-jin reached for a piece of garlic and dropped it onto the grill beside the meat.
+"I have been curious since the beginning, Juju."
+Woo-jin dropped a piece of garlic onto the grill.

 Hyeon-ju watched the garlic start to brown.
 "Short version."